Coffee preparation: Extraction

 A subtler issue is which solubles are dissolved – this depends both on solubility of different substances at different temperatures, and changes over the course of extraction.
 Different substances are extracted during the first 1% of brewing time than in the period from 19% extraction to 20% extraction.
 This is primarily affected by temperature.

-Brewing guidelines are summarised by Brewing Control Charts which graph these elements, and center around an "ideal" rectangle indicating the target brewing range.
+Brewing guidelines are summarised by Brewing Control Charts which graph these elements, and centre around an "ideal" rectangle indicating the target brewing range.
 The yield in the horizontal (x-axis), the strength is the vertical (y-axis), and a given brewing ratio determines a radial line, since for a giving brewing ratio the strength is directly proportional to the yield.

 Ideal yield is widely agreed to be 20±2% (18–22%), while ideal strength for brewed coffee varies.
 American standards for "ideal strength" are generally considered to be between 1.25±0.10% (1.15–1.35%), while Norwegian standards are about 1.40±0.10% (1.30–1.50%).
 European standards fall in the middle range at 1.20–1.45%.

 These are most easily achieved with a brewing ratio of 55 g/L (55 grams of coffee per litre of water) for American standards, to 63 g/L in Norwegian standards, yielding approximately 14–16 grams of coffee for a standard 240 ml cup.
 These guidelines apply regardless of brewing method, with the following exceptions: